DomoApps/domo-phoenix/domoapp-starter/README.md

 ### Requirements
 Please ensure you have the following installed:
-- A Git client - An installed [command line](https://git-scm.com/downloads) or [desktop client](https://desktop.github.com/) should work.
+- A Git client - Have an installed [command line](https://git-scm.com/downloads) or [desktop](https://desktop.github.com/) Git client.
 - NPM - NPM is included with the [Node.js](https://nodejs.org/en/download/) install.
+Run `npm -v` in our terminal to ensure this is installed.
+- ryuu - This is intalled when doing the Dev Studio [Overview](https://developer.domo.com/docs/dev-studio/dev-studio-overview).
+Run `domo -v` in our terminal to ensure this is installed.

 ### Download and install domoapp-starter
 Use git to *clone* (download) this project from [https://github.com/th3uiguy/domo-phoenix.git](https://github.com/th3uiguy/domo-phoenix.git).
 If you are using a command line client, you can run the following command in your terminal: